jzohrab/lute-manual/src/usage/reading/reading.md

 # Reading

-Lute comes with a Tutorial demo, so you can try it out yourself, but here's a very brief overview of the key features:
+Lute comes with a Tutorial demo (you can find the text [here](./tutorial.md)).
+Here's a very brief overview of the key features:

+_(Note: This page is slightly out of date, but the ideas are the same)_

 When you first open a text, it will look something like this: